 As provided in the Wetterling Act, any person required to register under a state sex offender registration program must notify the state regarding each institution of higher education in the state of which the person is employed, carries on a vocation, or is a student and must also alert the state of any change in enrollment or employment status.
 In the state of Colorado, convicted sex offenders must register with the Colorado Sex Offender site maintained by the Colorado Bureau of Investigation.
-In accordance to the CSCPA, Pueblo Community College is providing a link to the Colorado Sex Offender Registry.
+In accordance to the CSCPA, Pueblo Community College is providing a link to the Colorado Sex Offender Registry web page. or the URL at: https://apps.colorado.gov/apps/dps/sor/search-agreement.jsf;jsessionid=2_LMowCabBLCrX-23l0qgU3Wnlke5j9EZHO9VvwL.cenp-eap7-0.